Indrans: Acting career

-In 2016, Indrans got noticed for his portrayal of a serious role, in the film Munroe Thuruth, directed by Manu.
+In 2016, Indrans got noticed for his portrayal of a serious role, in the film Mundrothuruth, directed by Manu.
 After this movie, he played several serious character roles.
 He appeared in serious avatars in Kaadu Pookunna Neram (2016) and God Say (2017).
 Indrans played several notable roles in films such as Makkana, Lonam, Paathi and Buddhanum Chaplinum Chirikkunnu.
 In 2018, he won the Kerala State Film Award for Best Actor for his performance in the 2017 film Aalorukkam.
 In 2019, he was awarded Singapore South Asian International Film Best actor award for his performance in Veyilmarangal.
 Veyil Marangal also won the Outstanding Artistic Achievement at the Shanghai International film festival.
 Indrans played the lead role in the movie Mohabbathin Kunjabdulla (2019).
 His brief cameo as the serial killer Ripper Ravi in the crime thriller Anjaam Pathiraa (2020) was critically acclaimed.

 In 2021, he played the lead role of Oliver Twist in Home.
 The movie was well acclaimed by the critics and audience especially praising Indrans' performance.